opentok/Opentok-Java-SDK/sample/Archiving/README.md

 only one session created and it is used here and for the participant view.
 This will trigger the recording to begin.
 The response sent back to the client's XHR request will be the JSON representation of the archive, which is returned from the `toString()` method.
-The client is also listening for the 'archiveStarted' event, and uses that event to change the 'Start Archiving' button to show 'Stop Archiving' instead.
+The client is also listening for the `archiveStarted` event, and uses that event to change the 'Start Archiving' button to show 'Stop Archiving' instead.
 When the user presses the button this time, another XHR request is sent to the <http://localhost:4567/stop/:archiveId> URL where `:archiveId` represents the ID the client receives in the 'archiveStarted' event.
 The route handler for this request is shown below: